CEO and Chairman

 CEO, Eirgen Pharma

-Patsy Carney is the CEO and co-founder of EirGen Pharma, a Waterford based pharmaceutical company specializing in the development and commercial supply of high potency pharmaceutical products including a number of oncology products.
-Established in 2006 by Patsy and Tom Brennan, EirGen has grown rapidly and now exports products to over 40 countries worldwide including all of EU, US, Canada, Japan from its state of the art high containment facility.
+Damien Burke is the CEO of EirGen Pharma, a Waterford based pharmaceutical company specializing in the development and commercial supply of high potency pharmaceutical products including a number of oncology products.
+Damien has over 20 years of experience in the pharmaceutical industry and has held a number of senior leadership positions in supply chain, operations and business development.
+He has a MSc. in Supply Chain and Operational management from the University of Liverpool.
+Established in 2006, EirGen has grown rapidly and now exports products to over 40 countries worldwide including all of EU, U.S., Canada, Japan from its state of the art high containment facility.
 The facility is licensed by the Irish HPRA, FDA, and Japanese PMDA regulatory authorities.

 President of API